How to Collect Customer Feedback Through a Kiosk Survey with Pictures

 What is a Kiosk Survey?

+Users interact with the kiosk device to provide feedback, ensuring the process is seamless and user-friendly.
 The customer completes these quick questions, hits submit, and then the kiosk resets for the next person.
 In very little time, you’ll have built up quite a database of information!

 Six Benefits of Using Kiosk Surveys

-1. No Pressure to Respondents
+1. No Pressure on Respondents

 2. Cost-Effective

 Hiring an interviewer to collect responses in-store through an intercept interview can get expensive if you intend to conduct surveys frequently.
-A kiosk may have an initial small investment, but in time it will have paid for itself through feedback collection.
+A kiosk may have an initial small investment, but in time, it will have paid for itself through feedback collection.

 3. More Accurate Feedback